 “Holidays have always been special for my family, even though as Vietnamese immigrants we were fairly new to American Christmases.
 Our family celebrations really took off in college, when I came home for the holidays, and we were all under one roof at my grandparents’ house.
 We sat around in pajamas and listened to Paris by Night while nibbling on hunks of baguette piled alongside cold cuts and pickled veggies.
 Sometimes there were candied nuts in bowls.
 Always, sliced fruit.
 It was casual and loving and intimate — all the marks of a successful holiday to me.

 Now, my husband, daughter, and I wake early and run downstairs, where my husband and I will prep a breakfast charcuterie board while my daughter oohs and aahs around the gifts and her stocking.
 We put out pastries, croissants, jams, cold cuts, and cheese.
 We’ll slice apples and wash grapes.
 Then we nosh throughout the morning.
-There are never any food rules for us around Christmas morning, which is what makes it a holiday, in my opinion!” —Thao Thai, Managing Editor, Cubby
+There are never any food rules for us around Christmas morning, which is what makes it a holiday, in my opinion!” —Thao Thai, Columbus, OH.

 Mom’s NYT recipe for David Eyre’s pancake

 “I always make David Eyre’s Pancake from a Craig Claiborne cookbook.
 My kids love it!
 My mother had the Craig Claiborne recipe that she cut out of The New York Times glued into her recipe book, and she would make it for special occasions.
 Our kids usually wake up before us (though not so much now that they are teenagers).
-When I get up, I’ll make the David Eyre’s pancake (which is like a dutch baby pancake) while we open presents.” —Susannah Brown Colomey, attorney and mom of two, Marshfield, MA
+When I get up, I’ll make the David Eyre’s pancake (which is like a Dutch baby pancake) while we open presents.” —Susannah Brown Colomey, Marshfield, MA.

 A poppin’ fresh favorite